‘Outward journeys must not be in the past’ by Chester Tenneson

 The project was launched alongside Steph Fletcher’s work twentyfourzero in April 2015, and included a typography tour of Preston led by Tenneson.
 The posters were displayed in Preston’s railway and train station over a four week period and smaller, limited-edition versions were available to purchase.
 It was also accompanied by a zine entitled ‘Time Travel’ developed with Fletcher.

-‘Outward journies must not be in the past’ by Cherry Tenneson, 2015, photo by Bernie Blackburn.
+‘Outward journies must not be in the past’ by Chester Tenneson, 2015, photo by Bernie Blackburn.